naturalis/mycorrhiza/README.md

     `BayesTraitsV2_OpenMP_Quad <tree.nex> <data.tsv> < restrictions.txt`

+The general idea is that many of these analyses are run (to evaluate all the hypotheses, for all rootings, and replicated (we ran this triplicated)).
+Hence, the following step is to post process all the log files for hypothesis test results and visualizations.

+### 5. Post-processing BayesTraits analysis results

-The data directory [data/2016-12-01](data/2016-12-01) contains various hypothesis tests applied to the `MBasal` rooting.
-The documentation there should also explain the rate constraint test applied to the either rootings, in directory [data/2017-03-06](data/2017-03-06).
-Together these analyses form the basis of the Bayes factor analyses.
+- The data directory [data/2016-12-01](data/2016-12-01) establishes a workflow for running various hypothesis tests applied to different rootings.
+The documentation there should also make clear how the rate constraint tests are applied to the others rootings, in directory [data/2017-03-06](data/2017-03-06).
+From the marginal likelihoods of the different constraints, the [rate constraints table](results/RateConstraints.xlsx) is populated so that the Bayes factors can be computed.

-### 5. Visualizing BayesTraits results

-The iteration of the workflow that produced the figures presented in the manuscript was executed in [data/2017-10-06](data/2017-10-06).
+- The iteration of the workflow that produced the figures presented in the manuscript was executed in [data/2017-10-06](data/2017-10-06).
 That directory's README contains more detailed information about the analysis steps.

 # Results